mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 ## Aim to bring the code up a letter grade or two

-While your teammate might, in *theory*, want to explore every opportunity to improve their code, developer patience is finite.
-They'll quickly grow frustrated if you withhold approval for round after round because you keep finding new and brilliant ideas about how they can further polish their changelist.
+While your teammate might, in *theory*, want to explore every opportunity to improve their code, their patience is finite.
+They'll quickly grow frustrated if you withhold approval for round after round because you keep thinking of new and brilliant ways for them to polish their changelist further.

-I privately think of the code in terms of letter grades, from A to F. When I receive a changelist that starts at a D, I try to help the author raise quality to a C or a B-.
+I privately think of the code in letter grades, from A to F. When I receive a changelist that starts at a D, I try to help the author bring it to a C or a B-.
 Not perfect, but good enough.

-It's possible, in theory, to bring a D up to an A+, but I've it's just not worth it.
-It will take eight or more rounds of review.
+It's possible, in theory, to bring a D up to an A+, but it will probably take upwards of eight rounds of review.
 By the end, the author will hate you and will never want to send you code again.

 {% include image.html file="letter-grade.png" alt="Reviewer helping author bring paper up by a letter grade"  img_link=true %}

-"But if I accept C-grade code, won't I end up with a C-grade codebase?"

-Fortunately, no. I find that when I help a teammate go from a D to a C, the next changelist they send me will *start* at a C. Within a few months, they're sending me reviews that start as Bs.
-I can help them bring those to As.
+You might be thinking, "If I accept C-grade code, won't I end up with a C-grade codebase?"
+Fortunately, no. I find that when I help a teammate go from a D to a C, the next changelist they send me will *start* at a C. Within a few months, they're sending me reviews that start as Bs, which become As by the end of the review.

 An F is reserved for code that is either functionally incorrect or so convoluted that you don't have confidence in its correctness.
 The only reason you should withhold approval is if the code remains at F after a few rounds of review (see the section on [stalemates](#handle-stalemates-proactively), below).